-Further, the Moehrl-related antitrust litigations and other legal proceedings may prompt regulatory changes to rules established by NAR, local or state real estate boards, or multiple listing services.
+Further, the Moehrl-related antitrust litigations and other legal proceedings may prompt additional regulatory changes to rules established by NAR, local or state real estate boards, or multiple listing services.
 The Department of Justice ("DOJ") previously agreed to settle a suit with NAR in which NAR agreed to adopt certain rule changes, such as increased disclosure of commission offers from sellers' agents to buyers' agents, but the DOJ subsequently withdrew from the proposed settlement and issued a civil investigative demand ("CID") to NAR.
 A court set aside the CID, ruling that NAR had a valid settlement agreement with the DOJ which prohibited the CID at issue.
-The DOJ appealed the decision.
-It is not clear what rule changes, if any, may ultimately be implemented as a result.
-In the Nosalek Action, on February 15, 2024, the DOJ filed a statement of interest requesting that the court deny preliminary approval of the second amended settlement agreement between MLS PIN and plaintiffs, and recommending that the settling parties propose an injunction that prohibits offers of buyer-broker compensation by MLS PIN participants.
+The DOJ appealed the decision and the appeals court reversed the decision on April 5, 2024.
+On October 10, 2024, NAR petitioned the U.S. Supreme Court to review the decision and on January 13, 2025, the Supreme court denied the petition.
+In the Burnett case, on November 24, 2024, the DOJ filed a "Statement of Interest" regarding the NAR settlement expressing concern about the requirement that buyers sign agreements with brokers before touring a home and indicating it is still investigating citing NAR v.
+United States pending in the D.C.
+Circuit.
+It is not clear what rule changes, if any, may ultimately be implemented as a result or what further action DOJ may take.
+In the Nosalek Action, on February 15, 2024, the DOJ filed a statement of interest requesting that the court deny preliminary approval of the second amended settlement agreement between MLS PIN and plaintiffs and recommending that the settling parties propose an injunction that prohibits offers of buyer-broker compensation by MLS PIN participants.